 While most of the reductions needed for attainment will come from existing control programs, California relied on these advanced technology provisions to achieve the additional increment of reductions needed to demonstrate attainment of the standard.
-In its 2016 State Strategy for the State Implementation Plan (State SIP Strategy) CARB outlined those measures proposed for approval under section 182(e)(5).
+In its 2016 State SIP Strategy CARB outlined those measures proposed for approval under section 182(e)(5).
 The advanced technology measures required this future flexibility in the approval process because some of the measures relied on the expenditure of future funding to achieve the pace of clean technology deployment needed.
-While the vehicle fleet would naturally turn over to zero- and near zero-emission technologies, the pace at which natural turnover takes place is not sufficient to meet

-California's emission reduction needs.
-In addition, flexibility was needed because significant actions by federal and international agencies are needed to reduce those emissions subject to federal regulatory authority that California lacks the authority to regulate.
+While the vehicle fleet would naturally turn over to zero- and near zero-emission technologies, the pace at which natural turnover takes place is not sufficient to meet California's emission reduction needs.
+In addition, flexibility was needed because significant actions by federal and international agencies are needed to reduce those emissions from sources subject to federal regulatory authority that California lacks the authority to regulate.

-Whereas 66 percent of the emissions reductions needed for attainment will be achieved from baseline measures that were adopted prior to adoption of the 2016 AQMP, the remaining emissions reductions will be achieved through two types of measures, as listed below.
+Whereas 66 percent of the emissions reductions needed for attainment will be achieved from baseline measures that were adopted prior to adoption of the 2016 AQMP, the remaining emissions reductions will be achieved through the two types of measures listed below.